gitsgulabjamun/jekyll_on_the_fly/_posts/2018-12-18-ownCloud-Quickstart-Guide.md

 ### Install Apache and PHP

-Use the following command to install PHP:
+Use the following command to install Apache and PHP:

 	yum install http://rpms.remirepo.net/enterprise/remi-release-7.rpm -y